temichus/scylladb/README.md

     CASSANDRA_DIR=../scylla ./scripts/run_test.sh <file>:<class>.<test>

-Setup using virtualenv
+Setup using 'pyenv virtualenv'
 ----------------------

-Using `virtualenv` is recommended in order to not pollute your global python3 installation with the dtest requirements.
+Using `pyenv virtualenv` is recommended in order to not pollute your global python3 installation with the dtest requirements.
 It also makes it very easy to switch between the different ccm versions (or other package versions) when changing release branches.
-To setup a `virtualenv` follow the below instructions:
+To setup a `pyenv virtualenv` follow the below instructions:

 ```bash
 ## install  3.9.10 via pyenv same as used in docker installation